KonduitAI/konduit-serving/dev_docs/README.md

 * konduit-serving-models: Parent module for each of the model types
     * konduit-serving-deeplearning4j: Deeplearning4j models.
 * konduit-serving-data: Parent module for data and datatypes
     * konduit-serving-nd4j: Mainly NDArray integration/functionality for ND4J
+    * konduit-serving-javacv: Image conversion functionality for JavaCV
 * konduit-serving-io: Parent module for I/O functionality - sensors, cameras, etc - and maybe later things like HDFS, S3, etc
     * konduit-serving-camera: Steps related to capturing data from device-connected cameras (WIP)